Windsor, Massachusetts: Education

 Windsor is a member town of the Central Berkshire Regional School District.
 All students in the district attend the Nessacus Regional Middle School for the middle grades, and Wahconah Regional High School for the upper grades.
 Both schools are located in Dalton.
 The nearest parochial school is in Dalton, and the nearest private schools are in Pittsfield.

 The nearest community college is Berkshire Community College in Pittsfield.
-The nearest state college is Massachusetts College of Liberal Arts in North Adams, and the nearest state university is the University of Massachusetts Amherst.
+The nearest state college is Massachusetts College of Liberal Arts in North Adams, the nearest state university is the University of Massachusetts Amherst, and the nearest private colleges are Williams College in Williamstown and Smith College in Northampton.